aamazie/ratata/README.md

 ratata_v3 is even better though.. it uses a recursive ai to add to the ratata polyglot in 2.0. each iteration builds upon the ratata polyglot to achieve an execution.

-ratata 1.0 is pure UEFI rando algo stuff.. try to get something new.
+ratata 1.0 is pure UEFI rando algo stuff.. try to get something new. ratata injects on headers.

 to install do: